Nov 12, 2024

 Conclusion: Preserving Humanity at the Heart of Adaptation Strategies

-• Economic: Preserve productivity and profitability
+• Economic: preserving productivity and profitability

-• Heritage: Maintain the value of infrastructure
+• Heritage: maintaining the value of infrastructures

 Studies show that productivity starts to significantly decline at 24°C. Beyond 30°C, it can drop by 50%, directly impacting the economic performance of companies.